LINBIT/linstor-ansible/README.md

 192.168.35.[10:11]
 ```

-You can add a `controller` node to the `satellites` node group which will
+You can add a `controller` node to the `satellite` node group which will
 result in the node becoming a `Combined` node in the LINSTOR cluster.
+A `Combined` node will function both as a `controller` and as a `satellite` node.
-Add nodes to the `linstor_storage_pool` node group for the listed nodes
-to contribute storage to the LINSTOR storage pool created by the playbook.
+Add nodes to the `linstor_storage_pool` node group to contribute storage to the LINSTOR storage pool created by the playbook.

 Also, before continuing, edit `group_vars/all.yaml` to configure the necessary
 variables for the playbook.
 For example: